 To make everything easier, start by making 100g of product.

 Need to purchase beakers, scale or other stuff?
 Take a look at this post.

-- Weight the isododecane in a beaker and add the trimethylsiloxysilicate.
+Weigh the isododecane in a beaker and add the trimethylsiloxysilicate.
 It will dissolve easily.

-- Add the vitamin E and the preservative (if using it).
+Add the vitamin E and the preservative (if using it).

-- Add the fumed silica.
+Add the fumed silica.
 This step is very important, fumed silica must be properly dispersed to exert its function.
 You should be using a high shear mixer and mix for at least 30 minutes.
 If you don’t have a high shear mixer, don’t use the fumed silica.
-Increase the wax of 2% instead.
+Increase the wax by 2% instead.

 How to remove liquid lipstick

-To remove even the most stubborn lipstick, an oil based remover is your only chance.
+To remove even the most stubborn lipstick, an oil-based remover is your only chance.

-When I say oil based, I don’t necessarily mean oils such as olive oil, coconut oil etc.
+When I say oil-based, I don’t necessarily mean oils such as olive oil, coconut oil etc.

-From a chemical point of view what matters, is to use a low polarity substance ( for instance isododecane or cyclopentasiloxane)
+From a chemical point of view, what matters, is to use a low polarity substance ( for instance isododecane or Cyclopentasiloxane)

 Have you ever tried to formulate a liquid lipstick?
 Which one is your favorite?
 Let me know in the comments section below